 What qualifies you to be an editor?

 Proper education and training are key.
-I have a degree in mass communication with an emphasis in print journalism.
-I specialized in editing in college and loved every minute of it.
+I have a bachelor’s degree in mass communication with an emphasis in print journalism.
+I specialized in editing in undergrad and loved every minute of it.
 It’s crucial to keep learning, so I also finished a respected university-level editing certificate program and have taken additional continuing-education editing courses since then.
 As well, in 2020 I completed my master’s degree in publishing with an editorial emphasis.

-I already looked over my work and used a spell check (or a relative).
+I already looked over my work and used spell check (or a relative).
 Why do I need an editor?